lynx-json/specification/specifications/properties/name.md

 ## Meaning

-The `name` property of a specification identifies the property value that the specification describes.
+The `name` property of a specification identifies the property value or array item value that the specification describes.

 ## Format Rules